mesosphere/dcos-docs-site/1.11/security/ent/perms-reference/index.md

 ---

 You can control DC/OS access by resource and operation.
-See [Permission Management](/1.11/security/perms-management/) for details how to control permissions.
+See [Permissions Management](/1.11/security/ent/perms-management/) for details how to control permissions.

 This topic provides a reference for each of the available DC/OS permissions.